 By Arthur James, Client Thought Leader

-The basic principle as expressed by Seth Godin is, “The secret of leadership is simple: Do what you believe in.
+The basic principle as expressed by Seth Godin: “The secret of leadership is simple: Do what you believe in.
 Paint a picture of the future.
 Go there.
 People will follow.”

-If you’re as old as I am, which is somewhat ancient compared to many, no one back then thought about leading, we only thought about managing and of course hiring someone to manage.
+When I began my business management career, no one thought about leading, we only thought about managing and of course hiring someone to manage.

 While being good at managing resources or processes could make you a good manager, managing people is another matter entirely.
 Who likes to be managed?

-I don’t know of anyone that likes to be managed, do you?
+I don’t know of anyone who likes to be “managed” – do you?

 Individuals are looking for assistance and education to do what they do better and to enjoy what they do.
-To do that you must be a leader, someone who will help those you are in charge of so they will become the best that they can be.
+How?
+You must be a leader, someone who will help those you are in charge of so they will become the best they can be.

 You’ve heard the term before, “lead by example.”